Your Credit Score

 Whether you’re buying alone or with a partner, try setting a monthly saving budget to build up your deposit fund.

-3. Getting a decision in principle
+3. Getting an Agreement in Principle

 Before you start searching for a home, you'll need to know how much you might be able to borrow.
 You can do this by applying for a mortgage Agreement in Principle.

 Applying involves soft credit checks on you and anyone you’re looking to buy with, as well as looking at your financial position and commitments.
+Learn more about how credit checks work.

 This isn’t an official mortgage offer, but more an indication of how much the lender may be willing to lend you.
 After you’ve got an Agreement in Principle, you can start house hunting.